-Today we're releasing MBCTD (Multi-Label Building Change Type Detection), a deep learning model for per-pixel detection of building changes in bi-temporal aerial and satellite imagery.
-The model is available now on GitHub, with pre-trained weights, a programmatic inference API, and an interactive web demo.
+Today I'm releasing MBCTD (Multi-Label Building Change Type Detection), a deep learning model for per-pixel detection of building changes in bi-temporal aerial and satellite imagery.
+The model is available now on GitHub, complete with pre-trained weights, a programmatic inference API, and an interactive web demo.

-Most change detection models reduce the problem to a binary verdict (changed or not changed) and lose the most useful signal: what changed.
+Most change detection models reduce the problem to a binary verdict of changed or not changed.
+This loses the most useful signal: what actually changed.
 A demolished plot and a new construction look the same to a binary classifier.
-A site that's been torn down and rebuilt collapses into a single ambiguous event.
-For anyone using these outputs downstream — urban planners, insurers, real-estate analysts, disaster response teams — that ambiguity is the difference between an actionable insight and a noisy mask.
+A site that has been torn down and rebuilt collapses into a single ambiguous event.
+For people using these outputs downstream, like urban planners or disaster response teams, that ambiguity is the difference between useful data and a noisy mask.

 MBCTD treats each pixel as multi-label across three independent classes: